Understanding Your Subconscious Mind For Better Results

 These practices can help individuals explore their inner landscapes, promote self-discovery, and facilitate positive change.

 Understanding your subconscious is subjective.
-It does not think or reason independently; it obeys the commands it receives from your conscious self.
+It does not think or reason independently; it obeys the commands it receives from your conscious mind.

 Understanding The Subconscious Mind

-When I asked what topic JMAZ wanted me to write about for this guest post, he asked if I would write about the subconscious mind since many people still don’t understand it.
+When I asked what topic he wanted me to write about for this guest post, he asked if I would write about the subconscious mind since many people still don’t understand it.

 So, what is the subconscious mind, and how does it work?